maclaughlin/maclaughlin.github.io/index.md

 * _Ansel MacLaughlin_, John Wihbey, and David A Smith.
 [Predicting News Coverage of Scientific Articles](MacLaughlin-Wihbey.pdf).
 In Proceedings of the 12th International AAAI Conference on Web and Social Media (ICWSM’18), 2018

 ### 2016
 * Preston Tunnell Wilson, _Ansel MacLaughlin_, William Kalescky, and Betsy Williams.
 Utilizing myo armbands for various locomotion methods.
-[Utilizing myo armbands for various locomotion methods](http://ieeevr.org/2016/program/research-demos/).
+[Utilizing Myo Armbands for Various Locomotion Methods](http://ieeevr.org/2016/program/research-demos/).
 Research Demo at IEEE Conference on Virtual Reality and 3D User Interfaces, 2016.

 * Preston Tunnell Wilson, William Kalescky, _Ansel MacLaughlin_, and Betsy Williams.
 [VR locomotion: Walking > Walking in Place > Arm Swinging](http://dl.acm.org/ft_gateway.cfm?id=3014010&type=pdf) In Proceedings of the 15th ACM SIGGRAPH Conference on Virtual-Reality Continuum and Its Applications in Industry, 2016